WebAssembly/tool-conventions/Linking.md

   Hidden symbols are not to be exported when performing the final link, but may be linked to other modules.
 - `0x10 / WASM_SYM_UNDEFINED` - Indicating that this symbol is not defined.
-  For function/global/event symbols, must match whether the symbol is an import or is defined; for data symbols, determines whether a segment is specified.
+  For non-data symbols, this must match whether the symbol is an import or is defined; for data symbols, determines whether a segment is specified.
 - `0x20 / WASM_SYM_EXPORTED` - The symbol is intended to be exported from the
   wasm module to the host environment.
 This differs from the visibility flags